The Apprentice of the Year Award celebrates the success of the rising stars of the joinery industry. The award is kindly sponsored by CITB

 The award recognises apprentices that have really stood out during their time with a joinery company.
 They may have achieved some fantastic feats in their work, or show extraordinary commitment that really adds value to a company’s workforce or the production.

-The winner of BWF Apprentice of the year 2016 is Imogen Davis (Law & Lewis Joinery of Cambridge Ltd) (pictured)
+The winner of BWF Apprentice of the year 2016 was Imogen Davis (Law & Lewis Joinery of Cambridge Ltd) (pictured)

 The award will be judged against the following criteria:

 • Commitment – good timekeeping and attitude

 • Adding value – the use of initiative to improve workplace processes and/or quality

 • Personal development – how the apprentice/trainee has benefited from his/her training in terms of maturity and workmanship

 Shortlisted entries in this category will be given two complimentary tickets for themselves and a guest (accompanying guest must be over 18 if the apprentice is under 18).